hsheikh7/hsheikh7/README.md

-# Hey, there! 👋 I'm Hassan Sheikh!
+# Hey, there! 👋 I'm Hassan!
- 🔭  I’m currently working on Python and Machine Learning using Django framework ❤️ projects <br>
+ 🔭 Currently diving into Python and Machine Learning with Django ❤️ <br>
-📚  I’m currently learning RestAPI, Flask, and Docker <br>
+📚  Learning RestAPI, Flask, and Docker. <br>
-🙋‍♂️  I’m looking to collaborate with other developers and designers <br>
+🙋‍♂️  Open to developer and designer collaborations. <br>
-🤝  I’m looking forward for contribue to projects with geographical or environmental aspects.<br>
+🤝  Passionate about tech for geography and the environment. <br>
-🌱  In my free time, I like to do pottery, plant and hang out with my friends. <br>
+🌱  When not coding, I enjoy pottery, plants, and exploring nature. <br>
-✉️  Drop me an email at hassan.sheikh85@gmail.com with subject like this: "GitHub: ..."
-It will be a pleasure to work with you!<br>
+✉️  Reach me at hassan.sheikh85@gmail.com with a subject like this: "GitHub: ..." <br>
 📫  How to reach me: <a href="mailto:hassan.sheikh85@gmail.com">Email</a>

+Connect with me on [LinkedIn](https://www.linkedin.com/in/hsheikh7/) and explore my thoughts on [Medium](https://medium.com/@hsheikh7).

 [![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=hsheikh7)](https://github.com/anuraghazra/github-readme-stats)
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=hsheikh7&show_icons=true&theme=transparent)